Luminal A, Luminal B, HER2-Positive: Unraveling the Subtypes of Breast Cancer

 Luminal A Breast Cancer

-1) Age: The risk increases with age.
+Age: Risk increases with age.

-2) Family History: A family history of breast or ovarian cancer can augment the risk.
+Family history of breast or ovarian cancer.

 Treatment and Prognosis